Vibrator (sex toy): Vibrators in the LGBTQ+ community

-Sex toys such as vibrators are used in sexual activities among transgender and homosexual relationships.
+Sex toys such as vibrators are used frequently in LGBTQ+ sexual relationships.

-Recent studies show that a majority of men who personally identified themselves as gay or bisexual indicated that they have used at least one type of sex toy in sexual relationships as well as individually, with 49.6% of them having used a vibrator.
-In Canada, people who use sex toys are more likely to identify as bisexual, lesbian, or homosexual.
-They were also more likely to report participating in alternate sexual activities, like oral sex or anal sex—which are also common situations to use sex toys, such as vibrators.
-Furthermore, vibrator use among American women is significantly connected to several facets of sexual function (such as arousal, pain, lubrication), suggesting more enjoyable sexual functions.
-Men in similar studies are also reported believing they have heightened their sexual experiences.
+According to a paper published in 2011, a majority of men who personally identified themselves as gay or bisexual indicated that they had used at least one type of sex toy in sexual relationships as well as individually.
+The study indicated that 49.6% of the participants had used a vibrator.
+In Canada, people who use sex toys are more likely to identify as LGBTQ+.
+They were also more likely to report participating in alternate sexual activities, like oral sex or anal sex, which are also common situations to use sex toys, such as vibrators.
+Furthermore, vibrator use among American women is connected to several facets of sexual function (such as arousal, pain, and lubrication), suggesting more enjoyable sexual functions.
+Men in similar studies are also reported to have heightened sexual experiences while using vibrators.

-Vibrators can also be used in the process of artificial insemination for homosexual or transgender couples attempting to start a biological family.
-Newly invented vibrators such as the POPDildo cater to homosexual, transgender, and disabled people, as well as those experiencing erectile dysfunction or serodiscordant couples who may need help conceiving.
+Vibrators can also be used in the process of artificial insemination for LGBTQ+ people attempting to start a biological family.
+Newly invented vibrators such as the POPDildo cater to LGBTQ+ people, disabled people, serodiscordant couples who may need help conceiving, as well as those experiencing erectile dysfunction.

 Health risks

 After each use, sex toys must be cleaned using unscented soap and warm water.
-Many products help keep vibrators clean, like speciality soaps and portable UV sterilizing cases for cleaning on the go.
+Many products help keep vibrators clean, like specialty soaps and portable UV sterilizing cases for cleaning on the go.
 When sharing toys, it is especially important to keep them as sanitary as possible.
-Condoms can be used as a precaution to cover toys when using them on partners to prevent spread of STIs and other infection.
-Physicians can offer advice on proper vibrator care and use, including sex counselors, OBGYNs, urologists, oncologists, and specialists in conditions leading to sexual dysfunction.
+Condoms can be used as a precaution to cover toys when using them on partners to prevent the spread of STIs and other infections.
+Physicians can offer advice on proper vibrator care and use, including sex counselors, OB/GYNs, urologists, oncologists, and specialists in conditions leading to sexual dysfunction.